vladipus/conky-panels/README.md

 The main common configuration is in the `common.lua` file.
 You can set the main colors there.
 Just open the file in your favorite editor and change the numerical color values, presented in an RRGGBB format.

+Whenever you change any of the lua files, panels have to be re-enabled for changes to take effect.
+You can easily do so in Conky Manager by enabling/disabling a conky with the checkbox.

 ## Theming